Islamic State suffers double blow as Ramadi falls, leaders killed

 Three mortar rounds landed about 500 meters (0.3 miles) from Prime Minister Abadi’s location during his visit, security sources said.
 The prime minister was not in danger but was forced to leave the area, they said.

-Arriving by helicopter in the shattered city west of Baghdad, Abadi traveled in a convoy of Humvees and met soldiers at the main government complex captured by counter-terrorism forces on Monday, where he planted the tri-color Iraqi flag.
+Arriving by helicopter in the shattered city west of Baghdad, Abadi travelled in a convoy of Humvees and met soldiers at the main government complex captured by counter-terrorism forces on Monday, where he planted the tri-colour Iraqi flag.

 He had announced the visit to Ramadi himself on Twitter and declared Thursday a national holiday in celebration, even though security forces must still remove explosives planted throughout the city and clear out fighters in some densely built-up areas.